LittleBigSalino/Jon.Wpf.CustomControls/Docs/ToggleSwitch.md

 - `CommonStates`: This includes the `Normal`, `MouseOver`, `Pressed`, and `Disabled` states, which are common to all button-based controls.
 - `CheckStates`: This includes the `Checked`, `Unchecked`, and `Indeterminate` states.
 The `Checked` and `Unchecked` states animate the handle's position to visually represent the switch's state.

+## Events

+The `ToggleSwitch` control exposes the following event:

+- `ToggleChanged`: An event that is raised when the state of the toggle switch changes.
+This event can be subscribed to in code.

 ## Styling and Theming

 The `ToggleSwitch` control can be styled just like any other WPF control.
 You can change its appearance by creating a new `Style` with `TargetType="{x:Type local:ToggleSwitch}"`.
 You can override the control's template to completely change its appearance and behavior.